zedlopez/ifm/The Recipe Book.md

 changes the default behaviour so that rooms are not always described fully to the player.
 [Verbosity 1] demonstrates how this works.

-The player always has the option of turning room descriptions to ``brief`` or ``superbrief`` mode.
+The player always has the option of turning room descriptions to ``BRIEF`` or ``SUPERBRIEF`` mode.
 [Verbosity 2] demonstrates how we might remove the player's ability to change the default behaviour.

 ### See Also